inngest/library/library/post-signup/README.md

 # Post-signup workflow example

 This workflow runs after every `signup.new` event.
-Each time a user signs up, the workflow sends the user a welcome email and adds the user to Close.IO for sales followup, and adds the user to a marketing list - if the event data says they've subscribed to a newsletter.
+Each time a user signs up, the workflow sends the user a welcome email, adds the user to Close.IO for sales followup, and adds the user to a marketing list - if the event data says they've subscribed to a newsletter.